 Year One focuses on building key skills and knowledge to prepare you for more specialised study.
 You will explore the history, development and contexts of the English language and will have the opportunity to apply methods of language analysis to literary texts and other media.

 In Years Two and Three, you will be able to choose specialist modules in topics such as psycholinguistics, language and gender, the history of English, child language acquisition, language and the law, and teaching English to speakers of other languages.
 Year Three also includes an option to write a dissertation on a research project of your own design, or to do a work placement with an organisation relevant to your degree through the SOTA300 module.

 Choosing this subject as a combined degree

-A Joint (50%) degree in English Language allows you to develop your understanding of the development and contexts of the language alongside specialist study of another subject
+A Joint (50%) degree in English Language allows you to develop your understanding of the development and contexts of language alongside specialist study of another subject.

 In Year One, you will take modules that aim to develop your knowledge of the history and development of the English language and to build the analytical skills needed for advanced study.
 In Years Two and Three, you will choose from a range of modules that allow you to specialise in key areas of language.